mspncp/gosu-wiki/To Do.md

   * Alias "Meta" keys as "Command"/"Windows"
   * Document that the Gosu::Window might be smaller than expected
   * Document that record{} can be called anywhere
+## Gosu 0.9.x+
+  * Redesign (see forum) drawing interface
+  * Rewrite Gosu::Input with support for multiple gamepads and analog joysticks, serializable button IDs, …
+  * simplify Gosu's IO philosophy (C++)
+  * Make plans for an official Scene/State system
+  * Add QuickLook support to image loading on 10.5+ via QLThumbnailImageCreate :D
+  * How would a TexturePacker like thingie work for Gosu?
+  * If there ever is functionality to 'and' and 'or' Gosu::Button, how would one check in buttonDown?